nuxt/image/docs/content/3.providers/cloudflare.md

     size: xs
 ---

-Integration between [Cloudflare](https://developers.cloudflare.com/images/) and the image module.
+Integration between [Cloudflare](https://developers.cloudflare.com/images) and the image module.

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
 Before using this provider, make sure to enable **Image Transformations** for your domain in the Cloudflare dashboard at `Images > Transformations`.
-If you plan to use images from external domains, also enable "Resize Image from Any Origin".
+If you plan to use images from external domains, also enable 'Resize Image from Any Origin'.
 ::

-To use this provider you just need to specify the base url (zone) of your service:
+To use this provider you just need to specify the base URL (zone) of your service:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({